saikrishnatbijil/questdb.io/docs/deployment/capacity-planning.md

 ### Write amplification

+In QuestDB the write amplification is calculated by the [metrics](/docs/third-party-tools/prometheus/#scraping-prometheus-metrics-from-questdb):
+`questdb_physically_written_rows_total` / `questdb_committed_rows_total`.

-When ingesting out-of-order data, high disk write rate combined with high write amplification may slow down the performance.
+When ingesting out-of-order data, a high disk write rate combined with high write amplification may slow down the performance.

 For data ingestion over PGWire, or as a further step for ILP ingestion, smaller table [partitions](/docs/concept/partitions/) maybe reduce the write